 Griffiths became one of the top students at the academy, and by the time he was a purple belt he picked up a coaching role at a gym in Hoboken, NJ.
 He would later take the early morning class at Studio-X also.
 The arrival of Marcelo Garcia to New York back in 2006 would be a great boost in Josh Griffiths’ competitive career, who in 2007 won his major competition to date, the Pan American Championship as a brown belt.

-All appeared to be in tune at Studio-X, but on October, 2007, as Marcelo Garcia’s contract was up for renewal after one year at the academy, the two parties (Studio-X and Garcia) could not reach an agreement towards his stay with the team.
-After a much debated quarrel, Fabio Clemente decided to stick with Marcelo and split his bond with the co-owner of Studio-X, it was agreed that Fabio and Marcelo Garcia would leave the academy and Josh Griffiths (a good friend of the co-owner of Studio X) would stay in their place.
+All appeared to be in tune at Studio-X, but in October 2007, as Marcelo Garcia’s contract was up for renewal after one year at the academy, the two parties (Studio-X and Garcia) could not reach an agreement on his stay with the team.
+According to internet forums of the era, Fabio Clemente opted to stick with Marcelo and split his bond with the co-owner of Studio-X, it was agreed that Fabio and Marcelo Garcia would leave the academy and Josh Griffiths (a good friend of the co-owner of Studio X) would stay in their place.
 However, on November 19th (2007) the ownership filed a lawsuit at the New York Civil Supreme Court against Clemente in the form of a restraining order, this lawsuit, many claimed, would serve to scare Marcelo Garcia away from New York (who would not want his name dragged in a lawsuit in fear of losing his visa to work in the US).
 The lawsuit would later be deemed frivolous, but the move was called out by internet forums as a hideous plan to throw out two people who had helped raise the name of Studio X for the sake of competition in the New York area.

-Josh Griffiths received his black belt on December, 2007 from the hands of Kenny Florian.
-Since achieving his black belt status, Griffiths has become one of the most well respected instructor in the New York region, founding a new team named Clockwork Jiu Jitsu.
+Josh Griffiths received his black belt in December 2007 from the hands of Kenny Florian.
+Since achieving his black belt status, Griffiths has become one of the most well-respected instructors in the New York region, founding a new team named Clockwork Jiu-Jitsu.

 Josh Griffiths @ World Pro Cup Trials (Final)